tramlinehq/tramline/README.md

 This will setup the rails credentials via an interactive script.
 Once this is done, you should be able to boot up the application.

 > [!NOTE]
-> Booting is insufficient to make Tramline useful for dev, you'd have to setup some basic integrations as well.
-See [here](/integrations).
+> Booting is insufficient to make Tramline entirely useful for dev.
+To run a proper release flow, you'd have to setup some basic integrations as well.
+See [here](#integrations-1).

 ### Running